Richard III

 The Missing Princes Project

-The project was launched in the summer of 2015, with three new lines of investigation.
-By December 2016 it had 75 lines of investigation and by January 2019 it had 111 lines of investigation, with over a third of these (39) in active research.
-I hope that the most convincing one will be arrival of the missing princes at the home in Lisbon of Sir Edward Brampton (where he was known as Duarte Brandão).
+The Missing Princes Project was launched in the summer of 2015, with three new lines of investigation.
+By December 2016 it had 75 lines of investigation, and I hoped that the most convincing one would be the arrival of the missing princes at the home in Lisbon of Sir Edward Brampton (where he was known as Duarte Brandão).

 Philippa Langley is a screenwriter who wanted to write a screenplay about Richard III.
 While researching his life and death she had a feeling that she had found the site of his grave – under the Social Services car park in Leicester.